 - Planning work tasks to include natural movement opportunities

-The 3-Minute Breathing Space
+3-Minute Breathing Space

 - Minute 1: Notice what’s happening in your body, thoughts, and emotions without trying to change anything

-- Minute 3: Expand your awareness to your whole body, including areas of comfort as well as discomfort
+- Minute 3: Expand awareness to your whole body, including areas of comfort as well as discomfort

 - Observe areas of tension or discomfort with curiosity rather than frustration

-- Include areas that feel comfortable or neutral—not just problem areas
+- Include areas that feel comfortable or neutral, not just problem areas

 Mindful Movement Breaks